 Note that Virtual NIC mode can be used to communicate with any hosts on the other networks beyond the router.
-Moreover, you can use a single physical interface.
+Moreover, you can use NIC that is not multiplexed.
 For details, refer to "2.2.4 Configuring single physical interface".